fonttools/fontbakery/docs/source/product/Overview.md

 ![The detailed rationale description for the check shown in Figure 4.1.
 Users will not only know that there's an issue with a font, but also why is that check is relevant.](https://raw.githubusercontent.com/fonttools/fontbakery/main/docs/source/product/images/figure4.3.png "Figure 4.3")

 This is an on-going effort, with checks and rationales being regularly reviewed and updated by the community of type designers using the tool, so that we can all have a detailed understanding of the relevance of each check.
-The rationales are stored as metadata in the code, so that can be accessed from other tools built with Font Bakery (like the Dashboard) that can display this information when relevant for users.
+The rationales are stored as metadata in the code, so that can be accessed from other tools built with Font Bakery (like the UI app) that can display this information when relevant for users.

-# 5. Why contribute publicly?
+# 4. Why contribute publicly?
 Common goals with shared costs

 Good quality is a common goal for all designers and foundries, not only those working on libre fonts.
 Developing good tools to ensure quality is expensive, time consuming, and requires deep expertise.
 Working in a public participatory fashion, ‘in the open,’ can be a cost-effective business strategy for type designers and font publishers because the costs are shared, and the benefits are mutual.
 The synergies of public discussion that occur during public development can help the type community as a whole to improve, in ways that no private team or consortium could possibly do in an isolated fashion.